ibm-cloud-docs/event-notifications/en-map-notification-payload.md

 **ibmendefaultshort** maps to the subject of the email.
 In cases where a custom template is not available, the system automatically defaults to the **ibmenhtmlbody** template.
 If the **ibmenhtmlbody** template is also unavailable, the system gracefully fallbacks to the **ibmendefaultlong**, ensuring a smooth and consistent user experience.

-## Map notification payload to custom SMS destination
+## Transforming messages for custom SMS
 {: #en-map-notificationpayload-destination-cuSMS}

 **ibmensmstext** is a part of the SMS body.
 If not specified, the SMS body constitutes of **ibmendefaultlong**.
 **ibmensmsto** has a list of destination numbers.
 If not specified, the events route to the phone numbers in the recipient list defined in the SMS destination.
 **ibmenmms** maps to the MMS body if you use Multimedia Messaging Service (MMS).

-# Map notification payload to Webhooks destination
+## Transforming messages for Webhooks
 {: #en-map-notificationpayload-destination-webHook}

 Use the Webhook notification Template to transform event notifications to be consumed programmatically.
 The keys that are defined as part of a **data** block maps to specific properties in the template block.
 To understand more about the Webhook notification Template, [see](/docs/event-notifications?topic=event-notifications-en-webhook-notifications-template).

-## Map notification payload to Slack destination
+## Transforming messages for Slack
 {: #en-map-notificationpayload-destination-slack}

 Use Slack Template to transform event notification to Slack.